mrbusche/matthewbusche.com/_posts/2012-12-04-using-coldfusion-to-parse-a-list-with-empty-values.md

   - ColdFusion
 ---

 I was parsing through a csv file today and having issues with empty values.
-The data I&#8217;m receiving is in a format the 3rd party cannot update, so my data looked something like this
+The data I'm receiving is in a format the 3rd party cannot update, so my data looked something like this

     1,,abc,32,,gef